Tulsa Fire’s Michael Baker on Operative IQ’s Controlled Substance Tracking

 THE RIGHT TOOL FOR THE JOB

-Finding the right fit for his operation was critical to Michael.
+Finding the right fit for his operation was critical to Baker.
 When searching for a solution to these issues, he came across Operative IQ.
 “We were excited about it, primarily because what we saw as potential savings of time, money, effort and the ability to reallocate people who are already busy.”

 The key to the time and money savings came largely from the use of the biometric finger print scanner which transformed their paper logs into a much more logistically friendly security measure.
 Michael explained how the excitement for the system stretched to his medical directors.
 “They were early adopters of the process and very highly complementary of us taking on that as a security measure.
 It allows them to sleep better at night.”

 Just as Controlled Substance Tracking allows the user to have full “cradle-to-grave” tracking of their controlled substances, Operative IQ offers the same full coverage customer service during training and implementation.

 Baker described how the training was comprehensive and accessible.
 “I never had something not answered or a process not addressed.”
 And like many changes, losing sight of the end goal can become problematic, but as Baker clarified, “I never felt a lack of support, and that’s what helps keep that momentum.”

 WHERE ARE THEY NOW